-- Areas of study include: - Applied anatomy and physiology; movement analysis; physical training; sports psychology; socio-cultural influences; health, fitness & well-being; and the use of data - Assessment of the theoretical work will take the form of two 11⁄4 hour written exams: - Paper 1 The human body and movement in physical activity and sport - Paper 2 Socio-cultural influences and well-being in physical activity and sport - Both papers will include a mixture of multiple-choice questions, short answer questions, and extended writing questions.
+- Areas of study include: - Applied anatomy and physiology; movement analysis; physical training; sports psychology; socio-cultural influences; health, fitness & well-being; and the use of data - Assessment of the theoretical work will take the form of two 11⁄2 hour written exams: - ➤ Paper 1 The human body and movement in physical activity and sport - ➤ Paper 2 Socio-cultural influences and well-being in physical activity and sport - Both papers will include a mixture of multiple-choice questions, short answer questions, and extended writing questions.

 - The GCSE PE course is suitable for those students who have displayed a particular strength at PE.
-Ideally, you should have played for a school team (or to an equivalent standard in a non-school sport/activity). - On your option form, you will select the subject area of Sport and your course preference.
-After discussion, we will then allocate you to the most appropriate of the two PE courses, taking account of your preference, the assessment style of each course, your own academic profile and sporting ability, and the overall balance and demands of your Key Stage 4 curriculum (see pages 4-9).
+Ideally, you should have played for a school team (or to an equivalent standard in a non-school sport/activity). - It is not possible to take both PE and Sport Studies.